-James E. Forrest currently serves as Chairman of Shore Capital, a Chicago-based private equity group focused on healthcare services and the food industry, where he serves on the boards of Innovia Medical, Nova Health Care, Navia Benefit Solutions, Great Lakes Dental Partners, Southern Veterinary Partners, SCP Special Docs, Main Street Gourmet, and Innovative Packaging Company.
+James E. Forrest currently serves as Chairman of Shore Capital, a Chicago-based private equity group focused on healthcare services and the food industry, where he serves on the boards of Innovia Medical, Community Care Partners, Great Lakes Dental Partners, Southern Veterinary Partners, SCP Special Docs, Sweetmore Bakeries, and Innovative Packaging Company.
 During his more than 30 years in venture capital and private equity, Jim has served on more than 35 Boards of Directors of private companies ranging from start-ups to companies with revenues approaching $1 Billion.
 Jim’s focus in all his investments is on developing and implementing strategies for growth, the ultimate foundation for wealth and job creation.

 Jim also serves on the Board of Overseers of the Hoover Institution at Stanford University.
 Hoover is one of the nation’s preeminent public policy research institutions, where it seeks to improve the human condition by advancing ideas that promote economic opportunity and prosperity through free market principles and limited government while securing and safeguarding peace for America and all mankind.
 Current Fellows include such notable intellectuals as Condoleezza Rice, George Schultz, Henry Kissinger, Shelby Steele, John Taylor, Ed Lazear, Gen. Jim Mattis, Thomas Sowell, Richard Epstein, John Cochrane, Scott Atlas, and Gen. H.R.
 McMaster.